project-alchemist/Alchemist/readme.md

 # Dependencies

-The following dependencies are required by Alchemist:

-## Alchemist Dependencies
+Alchemist requires an implementation of MPI 3.0, for instance MPICH or Open-MPI.
+Don't install more than one implementation.

-The MPI side of the core Alchemist code requires the following supporting libraries:
+Alchemist also requires the following supporting libraries:
 * Elemental: For distributing the matrices between Alchemist processes and distributed linear algebra
 * SPDLog: For thread-safe logging during execution